TobyFenn/how-to-make-rain/docs/seeding.md

 ### 3.3 Bottom Line

-Across controlled experiments, long-term operational evaluations, and modern radar-tracer campaigns, **no credible evidence** supports the notion that cloud seeding *steals* precipitation from adjacent areas.
-Instead, the practice is consistently **neutral-to-positive for down-wind regions**, making it a genuinely positive-sum tool within the hydrologic cycle.
+Across controlled experiments, long-term operational evaluations, and modern radar-tracer campaigns, no credible evidence supports the notion that cloud seeding steals precipitation from adjacent areas.
+Instead, the practice is consistently neutral-to-positive for down-wind regions.